 Is GMR Transcription Legit?

 When you first visit the homepage for GMR Transcription’s website they seem like they’re going to be a great source of income.
 The website promises that as long as you can quickly and accurately translate medical files, you can be assured of a great deal of steady work.
-(You can see more transcription companies that allow work at home here.)
+(I have a big list you might want to look over of more transcription companies that offer work at home.)